cmhume/stock-analysis/README.md

 ### Execution times of the original script and the refactored script

+The refactored code ran about three times faster than the original code.
+Screenshots of the timer results are shown below:

 The original execution times for the 2017 and 2018 worksheets rounded to the thousandths place were 0.619 seconds and 0.610 seconds respectively.